htylab/tigerbx/README.md

 -m: storing the brain mask
 -a: producing the aseg mask
 -d: producing the deep gray mater mask
--k, Producing the dkt mask
+-k, Producing the dkt mask (work in progress)
+-c, Producing the cortical thickness map (work in progress) -w, Producing the white matter parcellation (work in progress)
 -f: faster operation with low-resolution models
 ```
 ## Citation